×

 *Please note, these figures are for illustrative purposes only and may not reflect your circumstances.*

-With an Aura funeral plan, the services you select are fully guaranteed, with no shortfall for the agreed arrangements.
+With an Aura funeral plan, the services included in the plan are delivered as set out in the plan terms.
 It offers a straightforward and reliable way to pay for funeral expenses ahead of time, ensuring everything is covered when it’s needed.

 Who is the best funeral plan provider?